gloriabenoit/DNAnexus-GWAS/docs/input.md

 You can extract whatever you want as covariates.
 However, we have chosen to keep only the first 16 PCA components, following a [study by Privé *et al.* in 2020](https://academic.oup.com/bioinformatics/article/36/16/4449/5838185) which indicates other components capture complex LD structure rather than population structure.

-More information on covariates files formatting can be found [here](https://www.cog-genomics.org/plink/2.0/input#covar) for PLINK2 and [here](https://rgcgithub.github.io/regenie/options/#covariate-file-format) for regenie.
+More information on covariates files formatting can be found [here](https://www.cog-genomics.org/plink/2.0/input#covar) for PLINK2 and [here](https://rgcgithub.github.io/regenie/options/#covariate-file-format) for Regenie.

 ```bash
 %%bash